 It’s been scientifically proven that the stronger the purpose of a company, the greater employees will feel meaning and impact in their individual roles.
 That in turn will positively reflect on customers and ultimately business growth.
 But to avoid dilution from the top down clear internal communication and training has to be provided throughout the organisation.*

 There is a story of JFK and the janitor which highlights my point perfectly: When John F. Kennedy visited NASA headquarters for the first time in 1961 he introduced himself to a janitor who was mopping the floor and asked him what he did at NASA.
 The janitor replied “I’m helping put a man on the moon!”
 Although the janitor has low skilled job he too understood the purpose and shared the vision of the work at NASA.
 He felt a part of it.

 We know how hard it is to look objectively at your business but we’re here to help.
-If you are are looking to review or redefine your brand strategy you can book onto our upcoming Brand Strategy workshop or get in touch to discuss our fully bespoke brand strategy discovery process with us.
+If you are looking to review or redefine your brand strategy, get in touch to discuss our research & discovery and brand strategy process with us.